-To fit your capacity requirements, we offer warmers that have one, two, three, or four drawers.
+To fit your capacity requirements, we offer warming drawers that have one, two, three, or four drawers.
 Typically, each drawer holds one full-size, 2-1/2 inch deep food pan.
-Multi-drawer units will often have a stainless steel bottom between each drawer to catch spills and prevent the transfer of flavors from one drawer to another.
+Multi-drawer units will often have stainless steel bottoms between each drawer to catch spills and prevent the transfer of flavors from one drawer to another.

 Floor models are quite convenient, in that they can be placed almost anywhere there's room and the appropriate electrical connection.
-These offer the highest capacity, with three or four drawers each.
+This type of warming drawer offers the highest capacity, with three or four drawers each.

 A countertop model is a good choice if you only need to warm one or two types of food.
 The compact design makes these ideal for space-challenged kitchens.
 When choosing this type, it is important to make sure that the number of drawers you choose will actually fit in the space available.